• Support for your mental well being

 • Muscle or joint problems

-Edinburgh Health and Social Care Partnership is re-introducing MSK ADULT PHYSIOTHERAPY self-referral for patients registered with an Edinburgh GP Practice.
+Edinburgh Health and Social Care Partnership also provide an MSK ADULT PHYSIOTHERAPY self-referral service for patients registered with an Edinburgh GP Practice.

 Information about the service and how to self refer can be found here.